ramseymcgrath/SR71/README.md

 - 1 usb port capable of running in host mode (either integrated or host shield)
 - On-device usb phy or support for a device like a wd5500 (Teensy, esp32, etc)
 - SPI or tft display (on device or added)
-- Optionally an external serial device (cp2102, etc) can be connected on Serial1 if supported by the device for debugging/logging without modifying the usb device
+> [!TIP]
+> Using a seperate serial device is supported to debug the build without adding a com port to the main PC.

 ## Protocol Support